-Cached credentials are stored in the registry under the reg key HKEY_LOCAL_MACHINE\Security\Cache (%systemroot%\System32\config\SECURITY
+Cached credentials are stored in the registry under the reg key HKEY_LOCAL_MACHINE\Security\Cache (file %systemroot%\System32\config\SECURITY

-If there are no cached credentials in the local cache, you will see the following message when you try to log on to an offline computer:
+If there are no cached credentials in the local cache, the following message will appear when you try to log on to an offline computer:

 There are currently no logon servers available to service the logon request.

-By default, Windows stores the credentials of 10 recently logged users.
-You can change this value with the following GPO option – Interactive logon: Number of previous logons to cache (in case domain controller is not available).
-You can find it in Computer Configuration -> Policies -> Windows Settings -> Security Settings -> Local Policies -> Security Options.
+You can change the maximum number of cached credentials that can be saved using the GPO Interactive logon: Number of previous logons to cache (in case domain controller is not available option (Computer Configuration -> Policies -> Windows Settings -> Security Settings -> Local Policies -> Security Options).
 You can set any value from 0

 to 50